profamar/we-are-tech-image-generation/README.md

 ---
 ## Esboço do Prompt Criativo:
-- Baseiei o prompt na essência do poema:
+- Baseei o prompt na essência do poema:
 "Crie uma imagem em estilo Pop Art image do poema WE ARE TECH: Life evolves with innovation, dreams built on transformation.
 Technology is a driving force, the spark where progress thrives.
 Life seeks solutions.
 Technology seeks connections.
 We are creators WE ARE TECH."

 ---